-A bipartisan non-profit “alliance of business, government, environmental and consumer leaders advocating for enhanced energy productivity to achieve economic growth, a cleaner environment, and greater energy security, affordability and reliability.”
-Their vision is a “nation that uses energy more productively to achieve economic growth, a cleaner environment and greater energy security, affordability and reliability.”
+A bipartisan non-profit alliance composed of business, government, environmental and consumer leaders advocating for enhanced energy productivity to achieve economic growth, a cleaner environment, and greater energy security, affordability and reliability.”
 They are fostering “initiatives that drive technological innovation and energy efficiency across all sectors of the economy, through policy advocacy, education, communications, and research.
-Aims to convene and engage “in diverse public private partnerships, collaborative efforts and strategic alliances to optimize resources and expand our sphere of influence.”
+It aims to convene and engage “in diverse public private partnerships, collaborative efforts and strategic alliances to optimize resources and expand our sphere of influence.”
 Represents about 125 companies and organizations.

 - Federal Policy – “Energy efficiency is a bipartisan and national issue, facilitating domestic manufacturing and job creation, helping businesses and consumers save money, and offering a multitude of environmental benefits.
 At the federal level, the Alliance to Save Energy focuses on influencing and promoting effective legislation, regulatory actions and administrative policy.”